-Nuclear physics is the branch of science which looks inside atoms, to there nucleus, and sees what effect different interaction have on it.
+Nuclear physics is the branch of science which looks inside atoms, to their nucleus, and sees what effect different interaction have on it.

 These different interactions fall under two main categories; nuclear fission, where the nucleus breaks apart, and nuclear fusion, where the nucleus gets bigger by fusing, or 'gluing', together with another nucleus.
 Both of these processes release energy.